Startr4ck/CVE_lists/Ten-Agent/Only channel name distinguishes user identity, causing the interface to be called beyond authority.md

 ### Summary
-A large number of interfaces only determine user identity through the parameter roomId without performing permission verification, resulting in a large number of unauthorized vulnerabilities
+A large number of interfaces only determine user identity through the parameter channel_name without performing permission verification, resulting in a large number of unauthorized vulnerabilities
-All interfaces have not undergone permission verification, allowing attackers to close other people's connections and data based on the channel name
+All interfaces have not undergone permission verification, ** Allowing attackers to close other people's connections and data based on the channel name **

-Here we take the scenario of changing the user's room configuration as an example

 We can regard https://agent.theten.ai/home as victim example
 Use two accounts to replicate this operation
 ### DETAIL
-1.Victim login
+1. Victim login

 ![image](https://github.com/user-attachments/assets/5dd3199b-16fe-4496-9482-d1827374bb24)
+Notice The channel name

-2.Attackers send data packets
+2. Attackers send data packets (Assume attcker guess the right victim channel name[quiet easy])

 ![image](https://github.com/user-attachments/assets/f3190e3c-373c-4041-bcd1-47275d628ba7)
 POC
 ```